COMP SCI 7403 - Mining Big Data

 General Course Information

-Course Code COMP SCI 7403 Course Mining Big Data Coordinating Unit School of Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7201 Course Description The Web and Internet Commerce provide extremely large datasets from which important information can be extracted by data mining.
+Course Code COMP SCI 7403 Course Mining Big Data Coordinating Unit Computer Science Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7201 Course Description The Web and Internet Commerce provide extremely large datasets from which important information can be extracted by data mining.
 This course will cover practical algorithms for solving key problems in mining of massive datasets.
 It focuses on parallel algorithmic techniques that are used for large datasets in the area of cloud computing.
 Furthermore, stream processing algorithms for data streams that arrive constantly, page ranking algorithms for web search, and online advertisement systems are studied in detail.

 Course Coordinator: Associate Professor Markus Wagner